Ocean Center: Notable events

 The Ocean Center has presented The Harlem Globetrotters, the Royal Lipizzaner Stallions and Larry the Cable Guy, among other noted performance artists.
 Other entertainment events have included the former Ringling Brothers and Barnum & Bailey Circus, monster truck shows, Miss Teen USA Pageant and WWE Live.
 The fun, furry characters of Sesame Street have been frequent performers at the Ocean Center.
 Family productions had multiple shows in 1985-86, and returned in the 1990s and 2000s.
 In October 1997, the Ocean Center hosted the Nice n' Easy U.S. Figure Skating Classic.
 Skaters included Tara Lipinski, Michelle Kwan, Dorothy Hamill, Nicole Bobek, Rosalynn Summers, Kyoko Ina, Jason Dungjen, Todd Eldredge, Rudy Galindo, Michael Weiss, Elizabeth Punsalan and Jerod Swallow.
 The event was broadcast later on ABC.
 The Ocean Center also hosts The Passion Conferences starring Worship singer Chris Tomlin.
 As the Halifax area has become a separate market from Orlando in recent years, Ocean Center has hosted concerts by acts with ties to Florida, including Gloria Estefan, Tom Petty and the Heartbreakers, and, most recently, Pitbull (touring with Enrique Iglesias), Florida Georgia Line, Maroon 5 and Ariana Grande.
 It has also hosted acts such as Iron Maiden, AC/DC, Cheap Trick, and Faster Pussycat.

 World Championship Wrestling (WCW) held their third annual Bash At The Beach pay-per-view at the Ocean Center in 1996 in which Hulk Hogan, notable as one of the largest fan favorites of all time, turned heel during the final moments of the show.
 This in turn created the New World Order (nWo) and was a catalyst for the Monday Night War.

 Hulk Hogan turned heel once again in this arena, in Total Nonstop Action Wrestling (TNA)'s sixth annual Bound for Glory.
-He interfered in the main event and forming alliances with Eric Bischoff to help Jeff Hardy to win the TNA World Heavyweight Championship, and forming Immortal, with Jeff Jarrett and Abyss.
+He interfered in the main event and forming alliances with Eric Bischoff to help Jeff Hardy to win the TNA World Heavyweight Championship against Kurt Angle and Mr. Anderson, in turn forming Immortal, with Jeff Jarrett and Abyss.

-On October 10, 2010, Total Nonstop Action Wrestling held their Bound for Glory pay-per-view at the arena which featured Kurt Angle, Jeff Hardy and Mr. Anderson in a three way finals match in a tournament to determine the TNA World Heavyweight Champion.

 From 2018 to 2024, the Community Effort Orlando eSports tournament was held at the arena.

 One June 29, 2018, New Japan Pro-Wrestling (NJPW) held their CEO×NJPW: When Worlds Collide event as part of Community Effort Orlando.
 The event was livestreamed on Twitch.

 On June 29, 2019, All Elite Wrestling (AEW) held their Fyter Fest event.
 This was the promotion’s second pay-per-view event.